 Brainteaser and Puzzle Club | Y9, Y10, Y11 | Spring

 The skills needed to solve problems at School, in interviews and in the workplace will be the rewards for boys during Brainteaser and Puzzle Club.

-Working both individually and in groups, students will be given the opportunity to tackle and complete a range of set tasks designed test their problem solving skills, while also developing their numerical and verbal reasoning and develop a broader general knowledge.
+Working both individually and in groups, students will be given the opportunity to tackle and complete a range of set tasks designed to test their problem solving skills, while also developing their numerical and verbal reasoning and gaining a broader general knowledge.
 Pupils will be exposed to the kind of problems they might come across at future interviews for a range of professions.
 Gaining an awareness of how one might tackle these problems will set them up well for later life.

 Bronze CREST Award | Y8 | Summer

 Enhanced enquiry, problem solving skills, communication and a CREST certificate will be the rewards for boys during Bronze CREST Award.